fincht96/Arcade-Racer/README.md

 # Arcade-Racer
 A psuedo 3D arcade racing game that provides the illusion of true 3D graphics.
-Written in C++ and using SFML a tilemap of pixels is used to represent graphics with a pixel resolution of 160 * 100.
+Written in C++ and using SFML a tilemap of pixels is used to represent graphics.